aminebadraoui/MNFST-RAG-UI/docs/api/mock-api.md

 # Mock API Documentation

-Complete guide to the mock API system used for development and testing of the RAG Chat Admin Dashboard.
+Complete guide to the mock API system used for development and testing of the MNFST-RAG Admin Dashboard.

 ## 🎯 Overview